Cray-HPE/docs-csm/operations/iuf/workflows/configuration.md

 ## 3. Perform manual product configuration operations

 Some products must be manually configured prior to the creation of CFS configurations and images.
-The "Install and Upgrade Framework" section of each individual product's installation documentation will refer to instructions for product-specific configuration, if any.
+The "Install and Upgrade Framework" section of each individual product's installation documentation contains instructions for product-specific configuration, if any.
 The following highlights some of the areas that most often require manual configuration changes **but is not intended to be a comprehensive list.** Note that many of the configuration changes are only required for initial installation scenarios.